grafana/agent/docs/user/configuration/flags.md

 * `dynamic-config`: Enable support for [dynamic configuration]({{< relref "./dynamic-config" >}})
 * `extra-scrape-metrics`: When enabled, additional time series  are exposed for each metrics instance scrape.
 See [Extra scrape metrics](https://prometheus.io/docs/prometheus/latest/feature_flags/#extra-scrape-metrics).

+### Report use of feature flags

+By default, Grafana Agent sends anonymous, but uniquely-identifiable information of the enabled feature flags from your running Grafana Agent instance to Grafana Labs.
+These statistics are sent to `stats.grafana.org`.

+Statistics help us better understand how Grafana Agent is used.
+This helps us prioritize features and documentation.

+If you would like to disable the reporting, Grafana Agent provides the flag `-disable-reporting` to stop the reporting.

 ## Configuration file

 * `-config.file`: Path to the configuration file to load.
-May be an HTTP(s) URL when the `remote-configs` feature is enabled
+May be an HTTP(s) URL when the `remote-configs` feature is enabled.
 * `-config.file.type`: Type of file which `-config.file` refers to (default `yaml`).
 Valid values are `yaml` and `dynamic`.
 * `-config.expand-env`: Expand environment variables in the loaded configuration file
 * `-config.enable-read-api`: Enables the `/-/config` and `/agent/api/v1/configs/{name}` API endpoints to print YAML configuration